dentalplan/dentalplan.github.io/collaborations/_posts/2016-05-20-collab-databuffet.md

 category: Collaborations
 author: Cliff Hammett

-excerpt: An ATF collaboration with the Museum of Contemporary Commodiities to explore how we consume data and data consumes us.
+excerpt: An ATF collaboration with the Museum of Contemporary Commodities to explore how we consume data and data consumes us.
 thumbimg: disp_databuffet.png
 thumbalt: collage of images from Data Buffet events
 headerimg: disp_databuffet.png